peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Parameters:</b>

- * <i>exponent</i>: The parameter  <i>exponent</i>
- is not documented yet.
+ * <i>exponent</i>: An arbitrary-precision integer indicating the desired exponent.

 <b>Return Value:</b>

- `true`  if a number can have the given Exponent property under this arithmetic context; otherwise,  `false` .
-If this context allows unlimited precision, returns true for the exponent EMax and any exponent less than EMax.
+ `true` if a number can have the given Exponent property under this arithmetic ontext; otherwise,  `false` .
+If this context allows unlimited precision, returns true for the xponent EMax and any exponent less than EMax.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>exponent</i>
 is null.

 <a id="ForPrecision_int"></a>
 ### ForPrecision